Long Island Child Custody Lawyers Serving Nassau and Suffolk Counties

-Child custody is not a luxury item: it is the means by which you exercise your essential right to a meaningful and loving relationship with your child and the means by which you provide for your child's health, safety and welfare.
+Child custody is not a luxury item: it is the means by which you exercise your essential right to a meaningful and loving relationship with your child and by which you provide for your child's health, safety and welfare.
 In short, it's a sacred trust.
-At Bryan L. Salamone & Associates, P.C., we take child custody as seriously as you do, fighting aggressively to reach a result that truly reflects the best interests of your children.
+At Bryan L. Salamone & Associates, P.C., we take child custody seriously, fighting aggressively to reach a result that truly reflects the best interests of your children.

-- Shared custody with spheres of influence — This joint custodial responsibility recognizes one parent's special reasons to be responsible for certain issues — for example, one parent may have the final choice in the child’s medical decisions while the other makes educational decisions.
+- Shared custody with spheres of influence — Each parent is given special responsibility for certain issues.
+For example, one parent may have the final say over medical decisions while the other is in charge of making educational decisions.

-- Residential custody to one parent, with joint legal custody to both — One parent houses the child (the other is generally allowed visitation), but both share in decision-making.
-Examples of modifications include giving the residential parent the final say and having a neutral parent coordinator mediate decisions.
+- Residential custody to one parent with joint legal custody to both — One parent houses the child while the other is allowed visitation, but both share in decision-making.
+Variations of this arrangement include giving the residential parent final say or having a neutral parent coordinator mediate decisions.

 Seeking custody for the safety of the child

 Family courts are required to look after the best interests of the child.
 Some custody battles erupt when one parent exploits the children to hurt his or her ex, but there are times when a parent truly believes a child is in danger while in the care of the other parent.
 In such cases, there is no alternative but to seek custody for the safety of a child.
 We aggressively prosecute and defend custody matters involving allegations of child endangerment.
 We pride ourselves on giving our clients conscientious representation, together with the personal attention they require in these difficult situations.